Leukaemia

 Full Blood Count (FBC)

-A sample of your blood is examined to determine if you have abnormal levels of red or white blood cells or platelets, which may suggest leukaemia.
+A sample of blood is examined to check for abnormal levels of red or white blood cells or platelets, which may suggest leukaemia.

 Bone Marrow Biopsy

-This is a procedure to remove a sample of bone marrow from your hipbone using a long, thin needle.
-The sample will then be sent to a laboratory to look for leukaemia cells.
+A procedure to remove a sample of bone marrow from the hipbone using a long, thin needle.
+This helps detect leukaemia cells and determine the type of leukaemia.

 Lumbar Puncture

-A sample of spinal fluid is tested to see if leukaemia has spread to the spinal fluid surrounding your brain and spinal cord.
+A sample of spinal fluid is tested to see if leukaemia has spread to the spinal fluid surrounding the brain and spinal cord.

 Imaging and Other Tests

-Imaging tests like CT scans, MRI, and PET scans are used to determine whether the leukaemia cells have affected the bones or organs such as kidneys, brain, or lymph nodes.
+Imaging tests like CT scans, MRI, and PET scans help identify if leukaemia cancer has affected organs such as the kidneys, brain, or lymph nodes.